-The City does not plan any additional forms of investment beyond eligible uses of HOME funds identified in 92.205.
+The City does not an any accitional forms of investment beyond eligible uses of HOME funds identified in 2,205.

-2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows:
+2. A description of the guidelines the will be used for resale or recapture of HOME funds when used for homebuyer activities as remired 192.254, is as follows: